jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ## Mono-alphabetical Substitution
 Another important info is the text in the flag: `42CTF{DO_NOT_USE_MONOALPHABETIC_SUBSTITUTION}`.

-> A mono-alphabetic cipher (aka simple substitution cipher) is a substitution cipher where each letter of the plain text is replaced with another letter of the alphabet.
-It uses a fixed key which consist of the 26 letters of a “shuffled alphabet”.
+> An alphabetic substitution is a substitution cipher where the letters of the alphabet are replaced by others according to a 1-1 correspondence (a plain letter always corresponds to the same cipher letter).

+> The substitution is said to be monoalphabetic because it uses only one alphabet, this alphabet is said to be disordered.